Chris Perry (musician): Later career

 By the mid-1970s, Bombay's jazz scene was dying.
 The government had raised the entertainment tax to 40%, making the business unviable for smaller establishments.
 Many musicians left the country or switched to film work.
 Perry went into film.
 He worked as an assistant to film composer Mohammed Zahur Khayyam, conducted Khayyam's orchestra for the film Trishul and Kabhi Kabhi.
 He also worked for the composers Laxmikant–Pyarelal, R. D. Burman and Kalyanji–Anandji.
 In 1977, he co-founded a film production company which produced Bhuierantlo Munis (Cave Man or Man From the Caves), the first colour film in the Konkani language.
 The movie was based on Alexandre Dumas's novel The Count of Monte Cristo, which features a prominent character named Abbé Faria, which in turn was based on the Goan Catholic monk, Abbé Faria.
 Perry wrote the music and songs, including the hit Dulpod "Undrea Mhojea Mama", and the popular songs "Bhuierantlo Munis", "Nokre", "Chup Chup" and "Adeus".

-Perry died of Parkinson's disease in Goa in 2002.
-Two of his sons, Glenn Perry and Miles Perry, who recorded the hit song "Moje Maim" when they were children, are successful musicians.
+On 25 January 2002, Perry died of Parkinson's disease at Holy Spirit Nursing Home in Margao, Goa.
+Two of his sons, Glenn and Miles Perry, who recorded the hit song "Moje Maim" when they were children, are successful musicians.
 In 2019, a road in Margao was re-named 'Chris Perry Street'.

 In 2015, Goan director Bardroy Barretto released the award-winning film Nachom-ia Kumpasar (Let's Dance to the Rhythm).
 It is a musical drama, in Konkani, which tells the story of the romance between Perry and Lorna, who are played by Vijay Maurya and Palomi Ghosh.
 The story is told through 17 popular Konkani songs from the 1960s and 1970s that were re-recorded for this film.
 Most of the songs were written by Perry, and the list includes those that were originally recorded by Perry and Lorna.
 These include "Abghat Kelo", "Aik Re Khobrankara", "Tuzo Mog", and the song that launched Lorna's career, "Nachoiea Kumpasar".